Posted on September 17 2018

 The Sinn is powered by a customised swiss Sellita automatic movement which can be seen through the sapphire crystal case back.
 The diameter is 41mm making it noticeably smaller than the Navitimers that can go up to 46mm.

-Citizen need no introduction.
+Citizen needs no introduction.
 The Japanese giants make affordable, good quality watches that you’ll see on every high street.
-Mention Citizen and the first thought that comes to mind is Eco Drive, the brands solar technology that charges the watch through exposure to light.
+Mention Citizen and the first thought that comes to mind is Eco-Drive, the brand's solar technology that charges the watch through exposure to light.
 As expected, the Navitimer homage we’re interested in is part of the Eco drive line.

 Air Blue Navigator

-American company Deep Blue have been producing divers watches since 2007, building a good reputation as a specialist watch brand.
+American company Deep Blue has been producing divers watches since 2007, building a good reputation as a specialist watch brand.
 So when they began to produce aviation watches they created a sub-brand, Air Blue.
-The idea being a complimentary brand to Deep Blue, but with it’s own distinct styling and niche.
+The idea being a complementary brand to Deep Blue, but with its own distinct styling and niche.
 The watches are sold as the official timepieces of the Blue Angels and Thunderbirds demonstration teams.